-GRI standard GRI code GRI content Location General disclosures 2-17 Collective knowledge of the highest governance body We look after people 2-22 Statement on sustainable develop- ment strategy CEO's review Good governance, Safe and diverse workplace, The clin 2-23 Policy commitments PHM Group's policies and guidelines are internal.
-The p the company's intranet.
-The employees are also provid the policies.
-For suppliers and subcontractors, the Gro purchase agreements.
-2-24 Embedding policy commitments Good governance, Safe and diverse workplace, The clin Good governance GRI 2: General Disclosures 2021 2-26 Mechanisms for seeking advice and raising concerns PHM Group has an internal whistleblowing channel for the applicable legislation.
-The whistleblowing channel of loyees have been informed of the channel.
-For the time company's employees.
-The Group's HR and legal depar anonymously.
-In 2022, the Group received less than fiv tions concerned inappropriate conduct and suspicions sed training for both managers and employees in respon The company did not receive more detailed information In addition to using the whistleblowing channel, suspec 2-27 Compliance with laws and regulations Good governance, Safe and diverse workplace, The clin During the reporting period, PHM Group Holding Oy ar legal violations, nor were any claims made to that effect 2-28 Membership associations PHM Group is a member of the Finnish Business & Soc land.
-Individual local companies may be members of or countries.
-2-29 Approach to stakeholder engagement We look after people, Reporting principles 2-30 Collective bargaining agreements As a rule, PHM Group's personnel are within the scope with the personnel category they belong to.
+GRI standard GRI code GRI content Location General disclosures 2-17 Collective knowledge of the highest governance body We look after people 2-22 Statement on sustainable develop- ment strategy CEO's review Good governance, Safe and diverse workplace, The climate and the environment 2-23 Policy commitments PHM Group's policies and guidelines are internal.
+The policies and guidelines are available to the personnel via the company's intranet.
+The employees are also provided with training to support the practical implementation of the policies.
+For suppliers and subcontractors, the Group's policies and operating practices are incorporated into purchase agreements.
+2-24 Embedding policy commitments Good governance, Safe and diverse workplace, The climate and the environment Good governance GRI 2: General Disclosures 2021 2-26 Mechanisms for seeking advice and raising concerns PHM Group has an internal whistleblowing channel for reporting suspected misconduct in the manner stipulated by the applicable legislation.
+The whistleblowing channel can be accessed via the company's intranet, and the employees have been informed of the channel.
+For the time being, the whistleblowing channel is only available to the company's employees.
+The Group's HR and legal departments process the notifications submitted via the channel anonymously.
+In 2022, the Group received less than five notifications via the whistleblowing channel.
+The notifications concerned inappropriate conduct and suspicions of working without the required permits.
+The units organised training for both managers and employees in response to the notification concerning inappropriate conduct.
+The company did not receive more detailed information via the channel regarding the issue concerning permits.
+In addition to using the whistleblowing channel, suspected misconduct can be reported to the Management Team.
+Good governance, Safe and diverse workplace, The climate and the environment 2-27 Compliance with laws and regulations During the reporting period, PHM Group Holding Oy and its subsidiaries were not ordered to pay any penalties for legal violations, nor were any claims made to that effect.
+2-28 Membership associations PHM Group is a member of the Finnish Business & Society network (FIBS) and the Taxpayers Association of Finland.
+Individual local companies may be members of organisations or associations in the Group's various operating countries.
+2-29 Approach to stakeholder engagement We look after people, Reporting principles 2-30 Collective bargaining agreements As a rule, PHM Group's personnel are within the scope of universally binding collective agreements in accordance with the personnel category they belong to.